mutable-learning/vce_algorithmics/_sources/adt/queue.md

 Queues:
 - allow for adding at one end and removing of elements at the other end
 - follow the first in first out rule (FIFO)
-- will have the **front** of the queue containing the most recently added item
+- will have the **front** of the queue containing the oldest added item
 - will maintain the order of elements in the order they were added to the queue

 ## Specification